apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 Review the overview of the Sy interface ...

+..
+TODO - from the changelog for 3.0 re: docker & oci URIs/images handling ... use here???:
+..
+Handling of docker & oci URIs/images now utilizes containers/image to parse and convert those image types in a supported way https://github.com/containers/image

+..
+TODO account for oci and oci-archive ... somewhere in this section

 ----------------------------------------------------------------------
 Running action commands on pre-built public images from the Docker Hub